KorfLab/genopoeia/README.md

 ## Design Goals ##

-The initial design goal is to create a setting to evalute algorithms used for peak-finding and spliced-alignment.
-In the future, it may be used for differential gene expression, variant detection, gene-prediction, or even pan-genomic analyses.
+The initial design goal is to create a setting to evalute algorithms used for peak-finding.
+In the future, it may be used for alignment, spliced alignment, differential gene expression, variant detection, gene-prediction, or even pan-genomic analyses.